 Production work: Measurements are made with a setup according to Chapter G.

-The public web part: Measurements are made on a PC connected to the Internet through a 56 KB modem with low traffic on the route to the servers, but with peak load of the servers themselves.
+The public web part: Measurements are made on a PC connected to the Internet through a 1 MB connection with low traffic on the route to the servers, but with peak load of the servers themselves.